aboell/PasswordGeneratorExtension/README.md

 ## Usage

+There are two ways of using this extension, just download the file PMG.crx and drag it to the extensions page, or create the package yourelf by downloading the files

-Download four files and place them in a dedicated directory.
+To create the package yourself, download four files and place them in a dedicated directory.
 The files to download are:
 * icon.png
 * manifest.json
 * popup.html